weeniemount/googleballs-app/README.md

 # available in 4 flavors!
 we have:
-- Electron (the og but bulky)
+- Electron (the og but bulky) - Windows, Linux
-- Tauri (like electorn but not bulky)
+- Tauri (like electorn but not bulky) - Windows, Linux
-- SDL2 (its sdl2 google balls!)
+- SDL2 (its sdl2 google balls!) - Windows, Linux
-- GTK3 (made in gtk3! personally my fav)
+- GTK3 (made in gtk3! personally my fav) - Windows, Linux

 # how 2 download:
 if you want release buids, go to the releases and download the one you want! for the latest builds, click that actions tab, pick the latest build action and download the artifact u need